Reshetylivka

 Reshetylivka (Решетилівка) is a city located in Poltava Raion of Poltava Oblast in central Ukraine, and formerly the administrative center of Reshetylivka Raion.
 Population:

 The city is located 10 km from Reshetylivka railway station.

 History

-It was founded in 1638 as a small village.
+Reshetylivka was founded in 1638 as a small village.

-Reshetylivka was occupied on September 22, 1941 by the German army.
-It was liberated on September 24, 1943.
+During World War II, the town was occupied by the German army on 22 September 1941, and liberated on 24 September 1943.

+On 7 November 2017, Reshetylivka was upgraded in status from urban-type settlement to city.

 Demographics

 The population of Reshetylivka as of 2006 was 9,336.
 The 2007 population is estimated at 9,297.

 The annual growth rate is -0.28.

 Government

-The Resehtylivka city council (міська рада)consists of 30 members elected by citizens of Reshetylivka.
-The head of the city council since March 26, 2006 has been Volodumyr Viktorovich Kuzmenko.
+The Resehtylivka City Council consists of 30 members elected by citizens of Reshetylivka.
+The head of the city council since 26 March 2006 has been Volodumyr Viktorovich Kuzmenko.

 The State Treasury of Ukraine District Department is also located in Reshetylivka.

 Economy

 Agriculture and Food Processing

 Reshetylivka Butter Making Factory, has operated in the settlement since 1924.

 Reshetylivka District Consumers Union and the Reshetylivka Inter-Farm Poultry Incubating Enterprise both are collective businesses which have operated since 1936.

 Public Catering Enterprises Association of Reshetylivka District Consumer Union has operated in the settlement since 1973.